 We thank you for coming to our site and taking the first vital step towards saving someone's life.

-The Daniel Baird Foundation has been set up after our brother and son Daniel Baird of just 26 years of age was fatally stabbed in the early hours of 8th July 2017, outside The Forge Tavern, Digbeth in Birmingham following a night out with friends.
+The Daniel Baird Foundation Charity has been set up after our brother and son Daniel Baird of just 26 years of age was fatally stabbed in the early hours of 8th July 2017, outside The Forge Tavern, Digbeth in Birmingham following a night out with friends.
 There was no first aid or bleeding control kit available.
 Dan died shortly after arriving at hospital due to catastrophic bleeding.

 Dan was out with his friends having a good time.
 His life should not have ended in this tragic way.
 Had there been a public accessible bleeding control pack available Dan may still be with us.

 We thank all our supporters for helping our foundation and promoting our Control The Bleed - Save A Life Campaign.
-Check out our SUPPORT page and please consider supporting our foundation in any way you can.